What does baby latch mean?

 - The most of your areola is hidden

-- His chin is immersed into your breast
+- His chin is immersed in your breast

 The previous diagram is an example of the excellent deep latching in any nursing position.